pallavi0219/python-calculator/README.md

 # python-calculator
-A Python calculator is a simple program that performs basic arithmetic operations like addition, subtraction, multiplication, and division, taking user input and displaying results with robust error handling and customizability options available.
+A Python calculator is a simple program that performs basic arithmetic operations like addition, subtraction, multiplication, and division, taking user input & displaying results with robust error handling and customizability options available.